fosk06/api_umbrella/tutorial.md

 In the playground we will create an umbrella application with four applications :
 - db_connector wich will contain the ORM/Data models of the system
 - front, which will run the phoenix HTTP application with Absinthe desserving the GraphQL schema
-- notification, which will contain the GraphQL resolvers to hande notifications, like sending email and SMS( Work in progress )
 - person, will manage regular "users", handle sign in/sign up proccess and role base access management with JWT tokens.

 To start with this, we will use the great tools packaged with elixir, called "Mix".